-Maryland requires teacher applicants to complete and submit the following requirements before obtaining certification or licensure to teach: a cover letter, sealed official transcripts, a 4-year bachelor’s degree from a Maryland Approved Program (MAP), and passing scores on the SAT, ACT, GRE Tests or Praxis Series tests.
+Like most US states, Maryland requires all teachers to hold a 4-year bachelor’s degree from a Maryland Approved Program (MAP), attend a teacher preparation program from an accredited institution and pass the requires SAT, ACT, GRE Tests or Praxis Series tests.

 - I want to be a teacher in Maryland, but don’t have a degree: Earn an Education Degree

 - I want to be a teacher and have a degree, but not in education: Learn about Maryland’s Alternative Certification Process and Programs

 - I have a teaching degree and am interested in more education: Learn about Master’s Degree Education Programs or Doctorate Education Programs and Information.